Wag the dog: In fiction

 While it was first used in 1871, the term did not gain political popularity until the 1990s, with the success of the 1993 novel Wag the Dog.
 In it, a plan is hatched to secure President George H. W. Bush's reelection by having Hollywood produce a fake war to improve his popular approval.

 In 1997, a film of the same name came out based on that novel.
 In the film, a sitting US president becomes embroiled in scandal weeks before he is up for re-election, and a spin doctor comes up with the scheme of hiring a Hollywood producer to fabricate military action to save his campaign.

 Real world usage

-As political polarization rose and continues to rise, the concept has been commonly referenced in the United States.

 During the Monica Lewinsky scandal, President Clinton ordered missile strikes in Afghanistan and Sudan shortly after the story broke, drawing comparisons with the film and popularizing usage of the phrase.
 During impeachment proceedings, Clinton also bombed Iraq, drawing stronger "wag the dog" allusions.
 With the scandal still on the public's mind in March 1999, his administration launched a bombing campaign against Yugoslavia.
 These action drew more attention to the phrase, growing its popularity.